Nagasaki45/blog.leverstone.me/content/Thoughts/continuous-integration-and-delivery-with-travis-ci-and-codeship.rst

 ``authorized_keys`` file, codeship can ssh / scp to it without additional effort, exactly as you do from your development environment.

-For example, I have a static sites that uses a simple script to generate the site and upload it to the server using ``rsync``.
+For example, I have static sites that use a simple script to generate the site and upload it to the server using ``rsync``.
 From my development environment it looks like: